5bh4rdwaj/computational_techniques/tranches.md

 12. realationship between wages and type of contract (permanent/temp)
 13. relationship between type of contract and education
 14. r-ship between gender and contract

+* upon plotting the distribution we should check the skewness of the distribution